IoT Testing: A Complete Guide to Validating Smart Devices in the Real World

 • The user interface reflects what’s really happening

-Types of IoT Testing
+Types of IoT Device Testing

 You might already have experience testing APIs, UIs, or mobile apps.
 But IoT adds layers of complexity that traditional testing strategies don’t always cover, like real-time event handling, hardware-software integration, and power and memory constraints.